Dear Your Teen:

 - P-Flag (pflag.org) offers support at the family level.

 The average age for coming out is around 16 and 17.
-If your child comes out to you, I suggest you respond with, “I love you and thanks for telling me.”
+If your child comes out to you, here’s a suggestion.
+Respond with, “I love you and thanks for telling me.”
 (Avoid “I love you anyway,” which implies love despite disappointment.)
-If you don’t know much about LGBTQ issues, ask your son or daughter to teach you or offer an invitation to learn together.
+If you don’t know much about LGBTQ issues, ask your them to teach you or offer an invitation to learn together.
 Whatever you do, don’t withhold your love and support.
 When coming out is a shared journey, family ties strengthen.

 Anne Dohrenwend, Ph.D., ABPP, is the author of Coming Around: Parenting Lesbian, Gay, Bisexual, and Transgender Kids and an associate professor at Michigan State University.